-RAG RISK / CONSEQUENCES LEVEL OF RISK CONTROLS OUTSTANDING ACTIONS RISK OWNERSHIP ACTION DATE PROGRESS / COMMENTS Page 24 24.
+RAG RISK / CONSEQUENCES LEVEL OF RISK CONTROLS OUTSTANDING ACTIONS RISK OWNERSHIP ACTION DATE PROGRESS / COMMENTS 24.
 Increased risk of fraud / theft due to economic climate resulting in financial losses and damage to reputation of authority.
 Housing tenancy fraud reduces availability of social housing.
-3 Corporate Policies including Confidential Reporting Code (Whistle blowing), Anti-fraud, Bribery and Corruption Strategy, Proceeds of Crime and Anti-Money Laundering, Code of Conduct including rules relating to gifts and hospitality, and declaration of interest.
+3 Conduct including rules relating to gifts and hospitality, and declaration of interest.
 Staff are reminded about governance policies during appraisal process.
 Refresher fraud awareness training for staff and Members is due.
-Implications of Bribery Act (July 2010) considered by services.
-Various policies and procedures such as Financial Regulations and Contract Standing Orders, management checks, segregation of duties, reconciliation processes for financial systems and IT Security measures.
-Spelthorne have received £60k of the DCLG fraud fund (up to June 2016), used to assist in the detection and prevention of non benefit fraud, focusing on housing, (homeless and housing applications, tenancy fraud, right to buy applications) business rates (evasion and avoidance), and Corporate/miscellaneous frauds.
-Agreed targets.
-Audit Services are coordinating progress in terms of payback and submitting quarterly fraud returns to Surrey CC.
-Data Intelligence systems such as Trace IQ are also being used to verify details and investigate fraud.
-The Internal Audit 24i.To ensure that the DCLG fraud fund is used appropriately and that each initiative is receiving a payback.
+Implications 24i.
+To ensure that the DCLG fraud fund is used appropriately and that each initiative is receiving a payback.
 24ii.
 Prepare business case for a Corporate Fraud resource/function.
 24iii.
 To arrange Fraud and antibribery and corruption training for all staff and Members (following 24ii) Group Heads/ MAT/IAM 30 September 2016 RRequires monitoring 24i.
 Audit Services and Investigating Officers continue to attend specialist Fraud groups with Surrey Partners which are very useful forums for sharing skills, knowledge and approaches to tackling fraud/ business rate avoidance/evasion cases.
 Internal Fraud Overview meetings also held to disseminate high level issues.
 As at 31st March 2016 the cumulative payback//return in tackling non-benefit fraud equates to £399k.
 This is well in excess of the original £60K DCLG fraud funding allocated to Spelthorne.
 The Audit and Performance Manager at Surrey County Council (Simon White) presented a paper to Surrey Treasurers in April highlighting the benefits arising from this fraud initiative.
 24ii.
 The Internal Audit Manager has begun liaison with Fraud Officers at other local authorities which will feed into the business case.

-RAG RISK / CONSEQUENCES LEVEL OF RISK CONTROLS OUTSTANDING ACTIONS RISK OWNERSHIP ACTION DATE PROGRESS / COMMENTS CONSEQUENCES OF RISK OWNERSHIP
+RAG RISK / LEVEL CONTROLS OUTSTANDING ACTIONS RISK ACTION DATE PROGRESS / COMMENTS CONSEQUENCES OF RISK OWNERSHIP